lloydkevin/hugo-wd/content/post/2007-07-16-uncluttr-shop-at-amazoncom-in-style.md

 <a href="/wp-content/uploads/2007/07/uncluttr.png" rel="lightbox"><img src="/wp-content/uploads/2007/07/.thumbs/.uncluttr.png" alt="uncluttr.png" title="uncluttr.png" border="0" height="156" width="400" /></a>

-Yep, that&#8217;s it.
+Yep, that's it.
 The name fits great.
-There is absolutely none of the clutter that you get from <a href="http://www.amazon.com/" target="_blank">Amazon&#8217;s</a> main website.
+There is absolutely none of the clutter that you get from <a href="http://www.amazon.com/" target="_blank">Amazon's</a> main website.

-This site deserves a lot more than what it&#8217;s getting right now.
+This site deserves a lot more than what it's getting right now.

 Source: [Search Amazon In Style][1] [uncluttr]